Help us match you with local pros in your area

 Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on factors like how large your home is, how easily accessible different parts of the system are, and whether your technician runs into any problems.

 For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
 In Lake Elmo, a unit on the lower end of this range may be sufficient.
-Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+In general, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient: